 Coarctication of the Aorta

-- Coarctication of the aorta is the eighth most common congenital heart defect and refers to a lesion whereby blood flow through the descending aorta is obstructed.
+Coarctation of the aorta is the eighth most common congenital heart defect and refers to a lesion whereby blood flow through the descending aorta is obstructed.

-The location of obstruction is variable; although is most commonly found at the insertion of the ductus arteriosus (Keane).
+The location of obstruction is variable, although is most commonly found at the insertion of the ductus arteriosus (Keane).
 This defect occurs frequently with a bicuspid aortic valve.
-Historically, coarctation has been classified as being either pre- or post-ductal; however, this nomenclature is anatomically incorrect and is of little value in planning corrective surgery.
-A classification system based on the degree of aortic hypoplasia and associated lesions was developed to address this (St. Louis).
+Historically, coarctation has been classified as being either pre- or post-ductal, however this nomenclature is anatomically incorrect and is of little value in planning corrective surgery.
+A classification system based on the degree of aortic hypoplasia and associated lesions was developed to address this (St. Louis):

-- Coarctication of the aorta is also commonly associated with other congenital defects such as ventricular septal defects, mitral valve abnormalities, complex heart disease, and an interrupted aortic arch.
+Coarctation of the aorta is also commonly associated with other congenital defects such as VSDs, mitral valve abnormalities, complex heart disease, and an interrupted aortic arch.
 In the normal situation, the aortic arch narrows just superior to the insertion of the ductus arteriosus.